wahasa/Debian/README.md

 * Stop VNC Server

-on Debian, run this command to stop :
+In Debian, run this command to stop :

 ```
 vnc-stop